Mitzi McCall

-Mitzi McCall is an American comedian and actress.
+Mitzi McCall (born Mitzi Joan Steiner; September 9, 1930 – August 8, 2024) was an American comedian and actress.
+She was known for her work with her husband, Charlie Brill, and their performance on The Ed Sullivan Show on February 9, 1964, the same episode that featured the first appearance of The Beatles on the show.

 Life and career

-Television
+Background

+Mitzi Steiner was born in Pittsburgh, Pennsylvania, on September 9, 1930.
+She adopted her stage name from McCall's magazine.

+In the early 1950s, McCall was married to Jack Tolen, a television director and production manager.
+She and Charlie Brill met in 1959 and married the following year.
+They had a daughter.

+Early career

-In the early 1950s, then known as Mitzi Steiner, McCall had the Kiddie Castle program on KDKA-TV in Pittsburgh, Pennsylvania.
+Steiner had the Kiddie Castle program in Pittsburgh.
 She received national attention in 1952 via an Associated Press story about a five-year-old Pittsburgh girl with a cleft palate who spoke her first words while watching the actress in a pantomime on television.
 Afterward, doctors "didn't know what to say.
 They held a special meeting, examined Claire, and told the happy parents that she was cured."

-In 1953, she was featured on Studio 10, a program on KGTV in San Diego, California.
+In 1953, she was featured on Studio 10, a program on KFSD-TV in San Diego, California.
 She performed in productions at The Pittsburgh Playhouse before heading to Hollywood.
+Around 1955, she adopted the surname McCall to use professionally, inspired by McCall's magazine.